What causes wear of natural tooth enamel?

 - Dental fillings

 When this occurs, patients may have unexpected, added costs to repair the damage.
-Drs.
-Keri Smith and David Hiebert are committed to helping patients avoid costly dental work.
+Dr. Keri Smith is committed to helping patients avoid costly dental work.
 As soon as patients notice wearing of their natural teeth, they should speak with a dental provider about their options for repair and protection.